Skip to content

 If you have concerns, contact us first and we'll work to resolve them quickly: privacy@trycedric.com.

-If you're in Australia and not satisfied, you may also contact the Office of the Australian Information Commissioner (OAIC).
+If you're in Australia and not satisfied, you may also contact the Office of the Australian Information Commissioner (OAIC) at oaic.gov.au.

 Changes to this policy

 We may update this policy to reflect changes to the service, law, or our providers.
 We'll update the “Last updated” date above.
-If changes are material, we'll take reasonable steps to notify you.
+For material changes, we will notify you by email at least 30 days before the changes take effect.
+Continued use of Cedric after the effective date constitutes acceptance of the updated policy.

 Questions about privacy?